-The purpose, serving relationship, responsibilities and compensation of the Pastor(s) and Church staff are recommended by the Pastoral Search Committee (see Section 4.6.1) and approved by the Board (see Section 8).
-The Pastoral Search Committee is appointed by the Board (see Section 8).
+The purpose, serving relationship, responsibilities and compensation of the Pastor(s) and Church staff are recommended by the Pastoral Search Committee and approved by the Board.
+The Pastoral Search Committee is appointed by the Board.

 4.1 Purpose of Pastoral Staff.